koruxio/old-page/_posts/2021-09-25-setup-touchpad-gestures-ubuntu.md

 ---
 layout: post
-title: "How to Setup Touchpad Gestures in your Ubuntu"
+title: "How to Setup Touchpad Gestures in Ubuntu"
 subtitle: ""
 background: ''
 ---